tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: Which of these is the only fighter in the game "Super Smash Bros.
 Melee" capable of dealing damage with their taunt animation?
 - **Correct Answer:** Luigi
-- Mr. Game ô Watch
+- Mr. Game & Watch
 - Jigglypuff
 - Pichu